Wicklow: History

 Though the surrounding county of Wicklow is rich in Bronze Age monuments, the oldest surviving settlement in Wicklow proper is the ruined Franciscan friary (founded 1252, dissolved 1551).
 This is located at the west end of Main Street, within the gardens of the local Catholic parish grounds.
 Other notable buildings include Wicklow Town Hall, which dates back to around 1690, and Wicklow Gaol, which was built in 1702 and later renovated as a heritage centre and tourist attraction.
 The East Breakwater, arguably the most important building in the town, was built in the early 1880s by Wicklow Harbour Commissioners.
 The architect was William George Strype and the builder was John Jackson.
 The north Groyne was completed by about 1909; John Pansing was the designer and Louis Nott of Bristol the builder.
 Wicklow Gaol was a place of execution up to the end of the 19th century.
 Billy Byrne, a leader of the 1798 rebellion, was executed at Gallows Hill near Wicklow in 1798.
 He is commemorated by a statue in the town square.
 At Fitzwilliam Square in the centre of Wicklow town is an obelisk commemorating the career of Captain Robert Halpin, commander of the telegraph cable ship Great Eastern, who was born in Wicklow in 1836.

 Transport

-Bus Éireann, I.P Passenger Services Ltd (trading as Wexford Bus) and Iarnród Éireann all operate to and through the town.